astuyve/astuyve.github.io/_posts/2024-03-24-ultimate-lambda-secrets-guide.md

 Standard Parameters are free to store and free to use under 40 req/s, if you're only fetching secrets at deploy time via CloudFormation references, you'll likely never receive a bill for these secrets.

-The downside is that your secrets are still viewable via `lambda:GetFunctionConfiguration`, and if you update your secret in Parameter Store, it won't be updated in Lambda until you redeploy your functions.
+The downside is that your secrets are still viewable in the Lambda Console via `lambda:GetFunctionConfiguration`, and if you update your secret in Parameter Store, it won't be updated in Lambda until you redeploy your functions.

 ### Envelope Encryption
 Consider a case where you may have ~100kb of secrets to store.
 A handful of signing keys, a couple tokens, maybe an mTLS certificate.
 Here's where you can use a technique called [envelope encryption](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) to secure your data.

-First, you can generate something like a 256-bit AES key.
-Use that key to encrypt a file containing all of your secrets and add that file to your function ZIP payload.
-Finally, use KMS to encrypt the AES key and inject the ciphertext as an environment variable.
+1. Create a KMS key

-1. Create KMS key
+2. Generate 256-bit AES key for each customer, application, or secrets payload
-2. Generate AES key for each customer, application, or secrets payload
+3. Encrypt all of your secrets with the AES key.
+This is the "envelope"
-3. Encrypt secrets payload with the AES key.
-Include the encrypted secrets in your function zip.
+4. Include the encrypted secrets in your function zip.
-4. Finally, encrypt the AES key with your KMS key
+5. Finally, encrypt the AES key with your KMS key

 You've just encrypted an envelope, and passed the encrypted key to your Lambda Function securely!
 This also helps save money on KMS keys, as you can re-use one KMS key for multiple AES keys.
 This pattern is also useful if you need to secure keys for customers in a multi-tenant environment, but laying that out is beyond the scope of this post.